 Larry was named a finalist at the Contemporary Christian Artist Seminar in Estes Park, Colorado.
-His work with the theatre troupe RaggedBlade earned him critical acclaim at the Columbus Ohio Theatre Festival.
-KDHX Radio Theatre Review writes, "In the play, Larry [Dale] Sowell does a fine job portraying Cody, a frustrated and confused man in a long-term relationship that he can't understand.
+His work with the theatre troupe RaggedBlade earned him critical acclaim at the Columbus Theatre Festival in the play RulaLenska.com .
+KDHX Theatre Review writes, "[In the play, RulaLenska.com] Larry [Dale] Sowell does a fine job portraying Cody, a frustrated and confused man in a long-term relationship that he can't understand.
 His is the only believable performance."

 Other performance credits include the Roy Thomsom Hall Choral and Organ Series in Oratorio, Canada; An Indigo Christmas at the Toronto Center for the Arts, Voices of the Diaspora at George Westin Recital Hall in Ontario, Canada, the Dance Theatre of Harlem Open House Gala in New York City, the concert Series at Howard University and the U.S. Library of Congress in Washington D.C.